 - All grant proposals will be reviewed by the MEDB Education Committee and awarded by the MEDB Board of Directors.
 Awards will be distributed in one lump sum.

 Application forms are available below.
-Due to COVID-19 the deadline has been adjusted.
-Applications are due March 31, 2021.
+Applications are currently open to robotics programs only.
+Applications are due December 31, 2022.
 Incomplete proposal packets will not be reviewed.
 Please submit proposals using the submission portal.

 A Final Report is required 30 days after grant period ends, and must contain details on how the awarded funds were spent, how many students/individuals were reached (if applicable), the grant, and the overall results of the awarded grant.
 Final reports must be received by MEDB for eligibility for future grant awards.

 If you have any questions about these guidelines or the MEDB Ke Alahele Education Fund, please email email@example.com or call 808-875-2300.